Gilad Segev: Early life

 Gilad Avraham Segev was born on November 16, 1974, in Ramat Gan, Israel, to a Syrian-Polish Jewish family.
 Growing up, his parents didn't talk much about their pasts as they embraced their new lives in Israel.
-This led Segev on a quest to learn and connect with his roots and “hidden identities” through music.
+This led Segev on a quest to learn and connect with his roots and "hidden identities" through music.

 Segev started playing music at 11 years old.
 He studied at Tel Aviv University and graduated with a degree in Media and Management.

 Career

 2000-2008: Career beginnings and breakthrough

-In 2000, Segev got his first big career break by writing the song “I Forgive” for the legendary American-Israeli singer Josie Katz, who is best known for forming the 1960s Israeli pop-rock band The High Windows with Arik Einstein and Shmulik Kraus.
+In 2000, Segev got his first big career break by writing the song "I Forgive" for the legendary American-Israeli singer Josie Katz, who is best known for forming the 1960s Israeli pop-rock band The High Windows with Arik Einstein and Shmulik Kraus.

-Segev burst onto the music scene in 2004 with his first single, “Achshav Tov (It’s Good Now).”
-He wrote the song about his brother who tragically passed away.
-The song tells the story of a day the two had spent together just weeks before his passing.
+Segev burst onto the music scene in 2004 with his first single, "Achshav Tov (It’s Good Now)."
+He wrote the song about his brother who died.
+The song tells the story of a day the two had spent together just weeks before his death.
 The song resonated with many Israelis and became a smash hit across the country, earning the title of the most broadcast song on Israeli radio that year.
 The hit single was then followed by the release of Segev's first album of the same name, which was produced by Gilad Shmueli and Ivri Lider.
-The album included other top singles including “Writing You a Story,” which was used as the theme song for the Israeli television drama, Peach, which starred Orna Banai.
+The album included other top singles including "Writing You a Story," which was used as the theme song for the Israeli television drama, Peach, which starred Orna Banai.

-In 2006, Segev found success again with the release of his second album “The Love That Stays,” also produced by Gilad Shmueli.
+In 2006, Segev found success again with the release of his second album "The Love That Stays," also produced by Gilad Shmueli.
 The title track of the album rose to popularity as it was featured in Israeli telecommunications company HOT’s nationwide advertising campaign that year.

 In 2007, Segev co-wrote the song "Let's Leave" with Elai Botner, which was performed by Ran Danker and Botner.
 The song would go on to become a big hit in Israel that year, winning "Song of the Year" at the 2007 Israeli Music Channel Awards.